Chrisfriend38/pt-be-airbnc/README.md

 * Stores user information such as first name, surname, email, phone number etc..
 * Foreigns Keys (FK) are used to connect to other tables
 * Insert the data from users.JSON into the table so the database is seeded with the initial database

+# Set up Reviews Table (Drop / Create / Insert)

+* Drop Reviews Table
+* Create the table with reviews_id as the primary key
+* Foreign Key References properties via property_id
+* Foreign Key References users via user_id
+* Insert the data from reviews.json into the table so the database is seeded with the inital database

+# Set up Properties Table (Drop / Create / Insert)

+* Drop Properties Table
+* Create the table with property_id as the primary key
+* Foreign Key References users via host_id
+* Insert the data from properties.json into the table so the database is seeded with the intial database

+# Utills & Data Mapping

+* Create a utils.js file to handle object creation for mapping the IDs
+* CreateUserRef maps user's full name (first_name + surname to their user_id)
+* CreatePropertyRef maps property's name to it's property_id
+* Replacement of names in seed data with correct foreign key IDs from the database
+* Create a utils.test.js file.
+Following TDD practises using Jest.
+Utils function allows correct behaviour of seeding process.